yibeichan/clustermark/DEPLOYMENT.md

 ```

 **Note:** The `.env` file is shared by docker-compose services using `env_file: .env` and variables are interpolated with `${VARIABLE_NAME}` syntax.
 This ensures the database password is defined once and used consistently.

+**Authentication:** This application currently has no authentication system.
+All endpoints are open.
+For production use with sensitive data, consider adding authentication middleware or restricting access via firewall/VPN.

 ### Frontend
 Build-time configuration in `frontend/vite.config.ts`: